 2019 KOREA SPACE FORUM Program Committees and Programmers

-(Former President, Korea Aerospace Research Institute, President, Science and Technology Policy Institute)
+(Former President, Korea Aerospace Research Institute, President, Science and Technology Policy Research Society)

-(Former Korea Aerospace Research Institute, Honorary Professor, Seoul National University)
+(Former Korea Aerospace Research Institute, Professor Emeritus, Seoul National University)

 (Former Korea Institute of Construction Technology, Professor, Hanyang University)

 (Ministry of Science and ICT, Public Policy Director)

 (Director of Culture and Public Relations, Korea Aerospace Research Institute)